Supernova reminded me why I love film.

 I will be honest that Supernova did bring me to tears on more than one occasion.
 I felt the connection, the difficulty in anticipating euthanasia and the impact associated in all aspects.
 I was left questioning life, love and what it means to be selfless as we approach our end of life.

-You can find Supernova at the Perth Festival screening at UWA Somerville as part of Lotterywest Films from Monday 25th Jan – Sunday 31st Jan.
+You can find Supernova at the Perth Festival screening at UWA Somerville as part of Lotterywest Films from Monday 25th Jan – Sunday 31st Jan and then in select cinemas from April 15.

 I would encourage you all to see Supernova- it will be a movie that will stay with me for many many years.